European Foundation

 Background information

-Many Ukrainian refugees came to Lesser Poland Voivodeship in Poland to seek shelter from the Russian invasion that started on 24 February 2022.
-As a result, the local government in cooperation with state authorities decided to proclaim the Bill Nr.
-LII/726/22 during one of its committee sittings to establish Lesser Poland Humanitarian Shield.
-It was possible thanks to the special act (Dz.U.
+Many Ukrainian refugees came to Lesser Poland Voivodeship to seek shelter from the Russian invasion that started on 24 February 2022.
+As a result, the local government, in cooperation with state authorities, created Bill Nr.
+LII/726/22.
+This measure establishes the Lesser Poland Humanitarian Shield.
+This measure is a product of the special act (Dz.U.
 2022 poz.
-583), issued by the Polish government, which aim is to simplify the possibilities of helping the refugees.
+583) which aims to simplify processes to help refugees.

 Content of measure